-- Your A4 lab book, HB and B pencils with sharpener, eraser and ruler - A set of dissecting instruments, which may be purchased from the online shop and collected from the technical staff when you enrol in the Biology Teaching Lab in first year (and you must buy these unless you already have a complete kit with fine forceps) - A scientific pocket calculator with simple statistical functionality - A white lab coat, worn during practical classes to protect your clothing - Safety glasses provided at first practical class and you are required to bring these to all subsequent practical classes - Laptop some practical classes require the use of a laptop for data analysis/visualisation.
+- Your A4 lab book, HB and B pencils with sharpener, eraser and ruler - A set of dissecting instruments, which may be purchased from the online shop and collected from the technical staff when you enrol in the Biology Teaching Lab in first year (and you must buy these unless you already have a complete kit with fine forceps; visiting students might be able to borrow a kit from technical staff) - A scientific pocket calculator with simple statistical functionality - A white lab coat, worn during practical classes to protect your clothing - Safety glasses provided at first practical class and you are required to bring these to all subsequent practical classes - Laptop some practical classes require the use of a laptop for data analysis/visualisation.
 There is small number of laptops available for borrowing if you are unable to bring your own.